nautobot/helm-charts/charts/nautobot/README.md

 kubectl create secret generic my-secret --from-literal=admin-password=change-me --from-literal=postgresql-password=change-me --from-literal=postgresql-postgres-password=change-me --from-literal=repmgr-password=change-me
 ```

-This helm chart's support for PosgreSQL HA is still in an early alpha/beta phase you should use this feature cautiously.
+This helm chart's support for PostgreSQL HA is still in an early alpha/beta phase you should use this feature cautiously.

 ### Ingress